CULTURAL HERITAGE DIGITIZATION AWARD

 Application Eligibility

-A complete application, including form, proposal and any other materials that address all questions and requirements, must be submitted in full to the Mississippi Digital Library by Monday, December 2, 2024 (tentative date).
-Submit application by email to contact@msdiglib.org, or mail to Mississippi Digital Library, Cultural Heritage Digitization Award, 118 College Dr. #5053, Hattiesburg, MS 39406-0001.
+A complete application, including form, proposal, and any other materials that address all questions and requirements, must be submitted in full to the Mississippi Digital Library by Monday, December 1, 2025.
+Please submit the application by email to contact@msdiglib.org or by mail to Mississippi Digital Library, Cultural Heritage Digitization Award, 118 College Dr. #5053, Hattiesburg, MS 39406-0001.

 *We are unable to digitize microfilm or microfiche at this time.
 Applications proposing these materials will be automatically disqualified.
 Please note that while MDL will be available to answer questions, we are not able to proofread or comment on draft proposals.